 Phtoplasma disease in plants can take on several different symptoms.
 The most common phytoplasma effects on plants resemble the common “yellows” and can affect over 200 plant species, both monocots and dicots.
 The insect vectors are often leafhoppers and cause such diseases as:

 - Blueberry stunt

-The primary visible effect are yellowing leaves, stunted and rolled foliage and unripened shoots and fruits.
-Other symptoms of phytoplasma infection might be stunted plants, a “witches’ broom” appearance on terminal new bud growth, stunted roots, aerial tubers and even die back of entire portions of the plant.
+The primary visible effect is yellowing leaves, stunted and rolled foliage, and unripened shoots and fruits.
+Other symptoms of phytoplasma infection might be stunted plants, a “witches’ broom” appearance on terminal new bud growth, stunted roots, aerial tubers, and even die back of entire portions of the plant.
 Over time, the disease can cause death in plants.

 Managing Phytoplasma Disease in Plants

 Controlling phytoplasma diseases usually begins with controlling insect vectors.
 This starts with good weed removal practices and clearing brush that can host insect vectors.
 Bacteria in one plant can also spread to other plants, so often removal of an infected plant is necessary to contain the contagion.